menu icon

 Notes

-• Consistency: I recommend pulsing the sauce with 2 of the peppers until well combined but not completely pureed and then stirring in strips of the remaining pepper for more texture.
+• I recommend pureeing the sauce with about half of the roasted peppers and then adding the remaining chopped peppers (along with the spinach) for texture.

-• Combine the sauce with the pasta just before serving.
+• Combine your tomato and red pepper sauce with the pasta just before serving.
 Keep leftover sauce refrigerated for up to 3 days.

 • Freeze the sauce for up to 3 months.